1100 13th Street, NW, Suite 750Washington, DC 20005202.887.6400Customer Service: 800.544.0155

 If you can’t reduce your RMD, you may be able to reduce the tax bill on the RMD—that is, if you have made and kept records of nondeductible contributions to your traditional IRA, says Steffen.
 In that case, a portion of the RMD can be considered as coming from those nondeductible contributions—and will therefore be tax-free.

 Figure the ratio of your nondeductible contributions to your entire IRA balance.
-For example, if you contributed a total of $200,000 to your IRA and $20,000 was nondeductible, 10% of a distribution from the IRA will be tax-free.
+For example, if your IRA holds $200,000 with $20,000 of nondeductible contributions, 10% of a distribution from the IRA will be tax-free.
 Each time you take a distribution, you’ll need to recalculate the tax-free portion until all the nondeductible contributions have been accounted for.

 If you can’t reduce or avoid your RMD, look for ways to make the most of that required distribution.
 You can build the RMD into your cash flow as an income source.
 But if your expenses are covered with other sources, such as Social Security benefits and pension payouts, put those distributions to work for you.
 After all, “the IRS isn’t telling you to spend the money,”